How Can a Mother Lose Custody of Her Child?

 There are several reasons a mother may lose custody of her child.
 Physical abuse, substance abuse, psychiatric issues, and refusing to enroll the child in school are just a few.
 There are other, more serious, situations that might result in the loss of custody.
 These examples of abuse, neglect, and neglect of a child may lead to the dissolution of the custody agreement.
 But some minor incidents may not warrant a child custody ruling.

-(Searching in Google “best family law attorney near me“?
+(Searching in Google “affordable family law attorney near me“?
 Contact us today!)

 If a mother is found to be physically abusing her child, she may lose custody of her child.
 Physical abuse includes physical violence, such as kicking, hitting, or biting.
 It can be easy to prove in court, and child protection agencies and social workers are always on the lookout for signs.
 Physical abuse can have negative consequences on the mother’s parenting ability, and a court may also hold the father equally responsible for the abuse.